 These paperclip bookmarks from Altered to Perfection are such a neat idea, and perfect for younger kids to try.
 Just get some lovely strings of different coloured ribbons and some large paper clips, and let the kids get threading.
 Perfect for their fine motor skills and there is no glue or mess either!

-You Might Also Enjoy 10 No-glue Crafts for Preschoolers
+You May Also Enjoy 10 No-glue Crafts for Preschoolers

-Over to you now!
+Have your say!
 Do you have any fun or clever ideas for homemade bookmarks that your child has enjoyed making?
 Leave a comment below and let us know – we’d love to hear from you!